Skip to main content

 }

-• Headers: The headers here are different from SSE:
+• Headers: Different from SSE:

-• Content-Type: text/plain: The data is just plain text.
+• Content-Type: text/plain: The data is plain text.

 Starting the Server